Fujiwara no Fusasaki

-Fujiwara no Fusasaki (藤原 房前, 681 – May 25, 737) was a member of the Fujiwara clan and the founder of the Hokke branch of the Fujiwara.
+Fujiwara no Fusasaki (藤原 房前, 681 – May 25, 737) was a Japanese court noble who was a member of the Fujiwara clan and the founder of the Hokke House of the Fujiwara.
+He served as Sangi (Associate Counselor) in the Imperial Court.

 Career

 Fusasaki was a Sangi (associate counselor) in the Daijō-kan.

 He founded the temple of Sugimoto-dera in Kamakura in 734 with the priest Gyōki (668–749).
-The temple's legend holds that Empress Komyo (701–760) in the Nara Period (710–794) instructed Fusasaki, the then high-ranking minister, and a famous priest named Gyoki (668–749) to build the temple enshrining a statue of Eleven-Headed Kan'non, or Ekadasamukha in Sanskrit, as the main object of worship.
+The temple's legend holds that Empress Komyo (701–760) in the Nara Period (710–794) instructed Fusasaki, the then high-ranking minister, and a famous priest named Gyoki (668–749) to build the temple enshrining a statue of Eleven-Headed Kan'non, or Ekādaśamukha in Sanskrit, as the main object of worship.
 Priest Gyoki fashioned the statue himself because he was also a great sculptor.

-Fusasaki died during a major smallpox epidemic in 737.
+Fusasaki and his three brothers died during a major smallpox epidemic in 737.